 I had just gotten a year of sobriety under my belt when the Obamas left the White House and the Trump family moved in.
 Like a lot of people, I had that sense of dread in my stomach.
 While many of my white, female friends had appropriate concerns about women’s rights and reproductive health issues, I had all of those — and also fears for my physical safety as a black woman.
 I was already very scared because, a few months earlier, a KKK member had left a Klan flyer on my door and there was a big, public court case surrounding this man’s hateful actions.
 He was sent to jail but the higher courts, unfortunately, overturned the sentence a year later and removed the hate crime language from his charges.

-Thankfully, I no longer fear for my physical safety as much.
-Still, not a week goes by where my blood doesn’t boil or my heart doesn’t break when I see the overt or coded bigoted speech or read comments where people are just so stubbornly unwilling to see racist acts or admit privilege.
+Not a week goes by where my blood doesn’t boil or my heart doesn’t break when I see the overt or coded bigoted speech or read comments where people are just so stubbornly unwilling to see racist acts or admit privilege.
 If you’re a non-black woman and you’re wondering what holding all that rage and sadness and anger might be like, imagine watching the Dr. Christine Ford testimony every week.

 During 12-Step meetings, we are advised to stay away from “outsides issues” such as these and, for the most part, I get why.
 I don’t think meetings are an appropriate place to open up about politics.
 But when you start working the steps one-on-one and talking about life in recovery with your sponsor, you cannot erase what it means to be black in this political climate or forget that some of your daily triggers have to do with your race.
 With the right sponsor, you can have these talks and feel heard.
 With the wrong sponsor or fellow meeting-goer, you can feel like your worries, fears, and questions are inappropriate, a sign of being “spiritually unfit,” and shameful.